-Nevertheless, the limited availability of audit staff results in audit coverage of only 3.5 percent of the incorporated taxpayer population.
+Nevertheless this translates into an already rather low audit coverage of 3.5 percent of the incorporated taxpayer population.
 Given the various challenges and additional tasks for improving compliance management, which require audit and verification resources in order to be implemented properly, the plan to reduce the staffing in this section by 90 positions seems questionable and not helpful for strengthening compliance management.
-While the overall SRS staff reduction plan is not questioned here, the current approach to have an equal percentage reduction across all SRS functions and units may result in weakening functions that are urgently needed.
+While the overall SRS staff reduction plan is not questioned here, the current approach to have an equal percentage reduction across all SRS functions and units may not be really appropriate and may result in weakening functions which are urgently needed.

-A further specialization of auditors should be established to increase the quality and impact of the audit process.
-In particular, the specialization of auditors by taxpayer segment (separation between small and medium businesses versus large businesses) and by industry for the largest businesses would enable auditors to improve their detection of unusual behavior and evasion techniques.
+For increasing the quality and impact of the audit process a further specialization of auditors should be sought.
+In particular a taxpayer segment (separation between small and medium businesses on the one side, large businesses on the other side) and industry specialization of auditors responsible for the largest businesses in the country would allow a better detection of unusual behavior and evasion techniques.
 OECD country tax administrations have separated the audit teams in their large taxpayer units according to major business segments.
-Frequently such sectors are (i) the financial sector; (ii) natural resource companies, (iii) the telecom sector; and (iv)manufacturing.
+Frequently such sectors are (i) the financial sector; (ii) natural resource companies in case the country has a natural resource sector), (iii) the telecom sector; (iv) manufacturing businesses.
 Private sector consultants, such as former managers of an insurance company or a manufacturing business, are hired to train tax administration staff in understanding the particulars of the business sector.
-Although the SRS does not have a dedicated large taxpayer office, a similar specialization effort of the audit teams dealing with such industry sectors should be launched.
+Although the SRS does not have a dedicated large taxpayer office, a similar specialization effort of the audit teams dealing with such industry sectors, should be launched.

-A separate program to ensure compliance from high-net-wealth individuals (HNWI) could be developed.
+As an additional specialization initiative a separate program to ensure compliance from high-net-wealth individuals (HNWI) could be developed.
 Experience shows that rich individuals with potentially high tax liability are using special tax avoidance and evasion techniques to reduce their tax liabilities.
 This often includes sophisticated and non-transparent tax reduction schemes.
-While some countries have set up dedicated HNWI units with highly-skilled officers undertaking special risk analysis, audit and debt collection (e.g. Australia, Canada, France, Ireland, Japan, South Africa, the U.K. and the United States), at a minimum a program for HNWI compliance management could be developed in Latvia.
+While some countries have set up dedicated HNWI units with highly skilled officers undertaking special risk analysis, audit and debt collection (e.g. Australia, Canada, France, Ireland, Japan, South Africa, the UK and the US), at least a program for HNWI compliance management should be developed in Latvia.
 This would have to go beyond just audits and risk reviews and could also include some measures encouraging voluntary compliance.